MicrosoftDocs/xamarin-docs/docs/ios/platform/contacts.md

 ```

 > [!IMPORTANT]
-> **NOTE:** Generic and compound predicates are not supported by the Contacts framework.
+> Generic and compound predicates are not supported by the Contacts framework.

 For example, to limit the fetch to only the **GivenName** and **FamilyName** properties of the contact, use the following code: